KiandaBPM/docs/content/docs/platform/connectors/file-system.md

    Choose from the edit options:

    - **Display name** - type in the name for your file sytem connector.
 This is used to distinguish between different data connectors on your platform.
-   - **Root folder path** - type in manually the file path to the folder of your connector.
+   - **Root folder path** - type in manually the file path to the folder of your connector, for example C:\Documents\GreenITR.
 The connector will be able to access data only in this folder and folders within.
-   - **File search pattern** - select the extension you want the connector to display.
+   - **File search pattern** - this options can be used to limit the type of files for interaction, by using file extensions.
 For example typing in `*.txt` will only output the .txt files within the folder path, it will ignore all other path endings and will not display them.
 To set pattern you need to type in `*` followed by `.extenstion` for example `*.txt` , `*.docx` or `*.pdf`
-   - **Search options** - it only allows you to search the files of the top directory that is set in the **Root folder path** or all other files of other directories within.
-For example selecting if **Top Directory Only** is selected, you will be able to see only the files that are in **Root folder path** while ignoring folders.
-If the **All Directories** is selected, you will be able to see files that are in **Root folder path** and all files from within each folder.
+   - **Search options** - this only allows you to search the files of the top directory that is set in the **Root folder path** or all other files of other directories within.
+     - For example selecting if **Top Directory Only** is selected, you will be able to see only the files that are in **Root folder path** while ignoring folders, meaning that no subdirectories can be navigated.
+     - If **All Directories** is selected, you will be able to see files that are in **Root folder path** and all files from within each folder, or subfolders.
    - **Use Kianda Cloud Connect** - by default this option is enabled and cannot be changed, the cloud connect is needed to **create a connection** between the **local file system** and **Kianda** itself.
+This lightweight app will sit on the PC or server where the files reside.
 To learn more about **Kianda Cloud Connect** and how to create a connection between Kianda and your PC, go to [Kianda Cloud Connect](/docs/platform/connectors/kianda-cloud-connect/).
    - **Connectors** - displays all available connector PC's that have a **connection established** with your **Kianda** website.
 You must choose the correct **PC connection** which **contains the folder** specified in the **Root folder path**, otherwise the connection will fail.

 4. When you have added File system details, you are ready to test your connection and add security.
 At the bottom of the **File system details** page, click on **Test connection** button ![Test connection for REST Service](/images/test-connection.jpg) and if the service has been correctly configured, then you should receive a notification saying **Connection test succeeded**.